vmware/vic/docs/arch/vic-container-abstraction.md

 4. There is no such thing as unspecified memory or CPU limits
   * A Linux container will have access to all of the CPU and memory resource available in its host if not specified
   * A containerVM must have memory and CPU limits defined, either derived from a default or specified explicitly

+There are also necessarily implementation differences, transparent to the user, which are necessary to support this abstraction.
+For example, given that the container is entirely isolated from other containers and its host is just an esoteric resource boundary, any control operations performed within the container - launching processes, streaming stout/stderr, setting environment variables, network specialization - must be done either by modifying the container image disk before it is attached; or through a special control channel embedded in the container.
+These architectural and implementation details are discussed in more detail elsewhere.